 Ancestor-Hunting in Ireland

-Over 46 million Americans claim Irish ancestry, and the desire to trace those long-lost roots back in the "auld sod" can run deep.
+More than 46 million Americans claim Irish ancestry, and the desire to trace those long-lost roots back to the "auld sod" can run deep.
 Here are some pointers for how you can make your trip to Ireland a journey into your past.

 Before You Go

 The more you can learn about your ancestors, the more fruitful your search is going to be once you're on Irish soil.
 Crucial facts include: